 I’ve noticed that working in the food industry as a server that many people have unrealistic expectations.
 When these expectations are not met the consumer is quick to jump down the throat of their server, or the nearest server they can find.
 Sure, it’s our job to make the guests happy with their dining experience – but there are still some things that are simply out of our control and for the most part, most people don’t seem to understand this.
+And while you are waiting for your food, you could play your favorite เว็บแทงบอล online and try to win some money.

 1 – Every restaurant in the world does not carry your fat-free, organic, preservative-free, two calorie blue cheese dressing imported from Thailand.
 It’s unrealistic to expect a restaurant to carry something so specific as this and throwing a hissy fit and yelling at us in front of the other customers won’t change this.
 Perhaps you should try to be more realistic.
 We don’t order the dressings for the restaurant, we aren’t up to date on the latest and greatest in salad technology, most importantly – we have no control over things like that!
 We aren’t the manager, and we aren’t corporate!
 If you have an issue with something like this, please feel free to call corporate and tell them that they’re idiots (believe me, we’d love to do just the same.)